 The New Jersey Cannabis Project is now accepting applications for its incubator.
-They are focused on Social Equity applicants that want Retail, Delivery, and Distribution licenses specifically along with all types of micro licenses.
+They’re focused on Social Equity applicants that want Retail, Delivery, and Distribution licenses along with all types of micro licenses.

 Their first New Jersey class will have about 25 applicants.

-The cannabis company incubator has a strong slate of local and out-of-state Social Equity advisors and professionals helping people out.
-Parnell noted that noted cannabis attorney Fruqan Mouzon would be a featured speaker, as will Minorities 4 Medical Marijuana (M4MM) General Counsel Jessica Gonzalez and Veteran Outreach Director Leo Bridgewater.
+The cannabis company incubator has a slate of local and out-of-state Social Equity advisors and professionals helping people.
+Parnell noted cannabis attorney Fruqan Mouzon would be a featured speaker, as will Minorities 4 Medical Marijuana (M4MM) General Counsel Jessica Gonzalez and Veteran Outreach Director Leo Bridgewater.